conorhodder/conorhodder.github.io/content/technical/2024-04-02_automating_businesses_with_ai.md

 +++
 date = '2025-04-01T16:45:40-08:00'
 draft = false
-title = "Automating businesses with AI"
+title = "Generating Passive Income using Generative AI"
 +++

-Five years ago, I started on this pursuit - I wanted to see how far I could go building an AI led business.
+Five years ago, I started on a pursuit.
+I wanted to see how I could go about generating my own passive income in a way that allowed me to quit my "day job" and work purely on passion projects.
+Today, I can finally say that I have succeeded in that pursuit.

 # What I Did Wrong

 We are all here mostly to learn about my failures, right?
 That's always the interesting part of these discussions so let's just start with those.
 If I could have my time over again, here is what I would do differently:

-1. I would look at the real world impact of my decisions, and consciously try and choose green energy first or optimise my models to ensure I am limiting my impact on the planet.
-2. I spent way too much time tinkering and improving, rather than proving.
-3. Humans are not always better decision makers than computers, even on creative elements.
-4. That AI is way more scary and powerful than I ever thought.
-It is so much further along, and with only limited knowledge and dangerous fingers you can really achieve a lot.

-If you really want a list of things I think I did well, here goes:

-1. Leveraged my personal skills and automated the things I was bad at, or took me time
-2. Created a clear goal and THEN defined the solution (AI).
-3. Never stopped.
+1. Building it in Kubernetes thinking this would be a fun tech stack to learn (it was fun, but completely unnecessary).
+2. Diving headfirst into new technologies thinking they are always good.
+The ethics around AI are divisive and this generated a lot of strong discussions.
+3. Not realising when I became a hindrance to my own process, rather than a benefit.
+I ended up slowing down the process by being too involved once it reached a certain point.
+4. Not talking about this sooner - this journey has been incredible and I wish I had catalogued it more.

 # 7 Stages of the Business

 ## Stage One: Defining the Goals

 My goal with this was simple - I wanted passive income.
-I wanted to be able to work on projects I loved for the joy of it and not have to ever worry about money ever again.
 Seems simple, right?
 Well I did have a few caveats:

 - I didn't want to do it under my own name (imposter syndrome?).
 - I have very little creative skills.